 Decimal128

-The Decimal128 type is designed to store high-precision decimal numbers in MongoDB.
-It can be used for financial, scientific, or other applications requiring accurate decimal value handling.
-Unlike the Number type, which can introduce rounding errors when dealing with floating-point numbers, Decimal128 provides precise storage and calculations of decimal values, such as currency amounts, tax rates, or measurements.
-This type eliminates common issues with floating-point arithmetic, making it essential for systems where accuracy is critical.
+The Decimal128 type stores high-precision decimal numbers.
+It is built for financial, scientific, or any application that needs exact decimal value handling.
+Unlike the Number type, which can introduce rounding errors with floating-point arithmetic, Decimal128 provides precise storage and calculations for currency amounts, tax rates, and measurements where accuracy is critical.

-Decimal128 brings accurate comparisons and mathematical operations.
-However, since Decimal128 is stored as a BSON-specific data type, you may need to explicitly convert it to standard JavaScript numbers or strings when working with it in application logic.
+Because Decimal128 is stored as a BSON-specific data type, you may need to explicitly convert it to a standard JavaScript number or string when working with it in application logic.
+The trade-off is worth it any time precision matters more than convenience.

 Example: